Home » Parent PLUS Loans

 Borrowers who have Parent PLUS Loans deal with somewhat of a different beast than when a student borrows federal student loans.
 Parent PLUS Loans stay in the name of the parent who pulled them out if kept in the federal system.
 They generally have much higher interest rates than Direct Loans and don't offer student loan forgiveness opportunities.

-Parent PLUS Loans also have far fewer repayment options available (e.g., amortized standard fixed and graduated repayment plans).
+Parent PLUS Loans also have far fewer repayment options (e.g., amortized standard fixed and graduated repayment plans).
 But there's a loophole you probably haven't heard about before: the Parent PLUS double consolidation.

 The Parent PLUS double consolidation loophole is a game changer.
 This strategy could drop your payment from 20% to 10% of your income.